A confounding bridge approach for double negative control inference on causal effects: Definition and examples of negative control outcomes

 \begin{example} In a study about the effect of acute stress on mortality from heart disease, \cite{trichopoulos1983psychological} found increasing mortality from cardiac and external causes during the days immediately after the 1981 earthquake in Athens.
 However, acute stress due to the earthquake is unlikely to quickly cause deaths from cancer.
-In a parallel analysis, they found no increase in risk of cancer mortality, which is evidence in favor of no confounding and reinforces their claim that acute stress increases mortality from heart diseases. \end{example}
+In a parallel analysis, they found no increase in risk of cancer mortality, which is evidence in favor of no confounding and reinforces their claim that acute stress increases mortality from heart diseases.
+In this study, the exposure is the psychological stress post-earthquake, and the outcome of interest is deaths from cardiac events.
+The unmeasured confounder can be the nutritional level or economic status which influences both the exposure and outcome.
+However, the exposure does not directly influence other causes of death such as cancer.
+The cancer mortality is the negative control outcome, and they are used to test whether confounding bias is present and to evaluate the plausibility of a causal association. \end{example}

-\begin{example} \cite{khush2013h2s} studied the association between water quality and child diarrhea in rural Southern India.
-Escherichia coli in contaminated water can increase the risk of diarrhea, but is unlikely to cause respiratory symptoms such as constant cough, congestion, etc. Khush et al. observed a slightly higher diarrhea prevalence at higher concentrations of Escherichia coli; however, repeated analysis shows a similar increase in risk of respiratory symptoms, which suggests that at least part of the association between Escherichia coli and diarrhea is a result of confounding. \end{example}

-In the above two examples, cancer mortality and respiratory symptoms are negative control outcomes, respectively, and they are used to test whether confounding bias is present and to evaluate the plausibility of a causal association.
-However, it is far more challenging to identify a causal effect with a single negative control outcome.